informaticaucm-TPI/2425-Lemmings/enunciados/practica3/practica3_en.md

-- `ObjectParserException`: thrown when a line cannot be parsed as the textual representation of a game object due to some problem with the format such as having too many components, involving an unknown object or role, having incorrect numerical data, etc.,
+- `ObjectParserException`: thrown when a line cannot be parsed as the textual representation of a game object due to some problem with the format such as having too many components, involving an unknown object or and unknown role, numerical data containing non-digit characters,

-- `OffBoardException`: thrown when a position is off the board.
+- `OffBoardException`: thrown when a position is off the board (this also covers negative values being used).

 Recall that, as stated in the section on exception-handling, `ObjectParserException` is a subclass of `GameParseException`, and both this latter exception and `OffBoardException` are